LavaMoat/lavamoat.github.io/src/content/docs/guides/getting-started.md

 :::tip

-On modern versions of `npm`, `yarn`, or `pnpm`, [`@lavamoat/harden`][lavamoat-harden] is the preferred entry point and supersedes reaching for `@lavamoat/allow-scripts` directly - it covers lifecycle scripts alongside other supply-chain hardening settings.
-Just doing step 1 is a great improvement to your supply chain security.
+On modern versions of `npm`, `yarn`, or `pnpm`, [`@lavamoat/harden`][lavamoat-harden] is the preferred entry point and replaces `@lavamoat/allow-scripts`. `@lavamoat/harden` covers lifecycle scripts alongside other supply-chain hardening settings.
+Just doing the first step is a great improvement to your supply chain security.

 :::